 Example high performance system:

-Primary drive:- 256GB ADATA SX8000 – Offers incredible performance for the money.
+Primary drive:- 256GB ADATA SX8200 Pro – Offers incredible performance for the money.
 Use for your OS and application data.

-Secondary drive:- 512GB ADATA SX8000 – use this drive to keep your working files and lightroom metadata catalogue.
+Secondary drive:- 512GB ADATA SX8200 Pro – use this drive to keep your working files and lightroom metadata catalogue.
 This will allow your computer to read and write OS and application files while concurrently accessing your image drive.
-Keeps your Pc running much more smoothly.
+Keeps your PC running much more smoothly.
 Having 2 x M.2 SSD is like going from a single track road to a motorway.